Get an inhaler Prescription Online

 Do people with asthma use inhalers every day?

-Depending on their severity and prescribed treatment plan, people with asthma may use inhalers daily.
+People with asthma may use inhalers daily depending on their severity and prescribed treatment plan.
 Some individuals with mild asthma may only need inhalers occasionally when they experience symptoms or encounter triggers.
 However, those with more persistent or moderate to severe asthma often require daily use of controller medications, such as inhaled corticosteroids or combination inhalers, to manage and prevent symptoms.
 Regularly using these medications helps reduce airway inflammation and control asthma over the long term.

 -Phindile Mkhatshwa